jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 ## 3. Caching Data Across Transactions, Using Platform Cache

-TODO - Discuss platform cache overview

 The `CacheManager` class now provides a way for managing the transaction cache, and the underlying data structure has been safely tucked away from consumers of `CacheManager`.
 Developers can add, update, retrieve & remove cached data as needed via Apex.
-But fundamentally, the transaction cache has a flaw - the cached data only lasts for the life of the transaction, so every Apex transaction (that uses the cached data) will still have overhead of querying/generating data & adding it to the cache.
+But fundamentally, the transaction cache has a limitation - the cached data only lasts for the life of the transaction, so every Apex transaction (that uses the cached data) will still have overhead of querying or generating data & adding it to the cache.
 By leveraging platform cache, we can start caching data across Apex's transaction boundaries.

 <!-- TODO add details about how much platform cache allocation is included in orgs by default  -->
 <!-- It's important to note that orgs have XX platform cache space included  -->